Code-Institute-Submissions/davepeyton-davepeytonmusic_MarResub/README.md

 <br>

-### I designed this site using html and css.
+### This is a responsive website.
+I designed this site using html and css.
 I utilised these tools to the best of my coding knowledge to date.
 I aplied animation effects and styling to help the page come to life and make the UX more enjoyable.
 <br>

 # - Issues I encountered -